Bike Touring 101

 In supported bike touring, cyclists are supported by a motorized vehicle which carries the most of the load.
 Planning is done by the holiday companies.
 They also arrange accommodation, meals, and rental bikes.

-Advantages of supported touring:
+Advantages of supported cycle touring

 - You don’t need to worry about anything